Making a Complaint

 There are three ways to make a complaint about police – conversation, local resolution and formal OIPRD complaint.

 A complainant can go into a police station and simply have a conversation to clear up a question or complaint.
-These conversations do not have to be filed with the OIPRD.

 A Local Resolution allows the police to solve, explain, clear up or settle a matter considered to be “less serious” directly with the complainant.
-The complaint must be dealt with in person at a police station or detachment by an officer in authority designed by the police chief with 30 days of the incident.
+The complaint must be dealt with in person at a police station or detachment by an officer in authority designated by the police chief with 30 days of the incident.

 Formal OIPRD Complaint

-Police officers are expected to act with honesty and integrity and not to abuse the extraordinary powers and authority they are granted.
+Police officers are expected to act with honesty and integrity and not abuse the extraordinary powers and authority they are granted.
 Police officers are also expected to treat people with respect and to act in a manner that does not discredit or undermine public confidence in the police service.

 The Code of Conduct identifies 10 acts as potential matters for investigation and possible discipline: